Yandex Cloud

 • Changing a character set and collation rules

-You can add and remove databases, view information about them, and manage some database settings using Managed Service for MySQL® interfaces.
+You can add and remove databases, view database details, and manage some database settings using Managed Service for MySQL® interfaces.

 Warning

-You can't manage databases using SQL commands.
-However, you can perform the ALTER DATABASE operation.
+You cannot manage databases using SQL commands.
+However, you can run ALTER DATABASE.

 Getting a list of cluster databasesGetting a list of cluster databases